On this page

 4. Will vs skill

 If an employee is not simply making mistakes, but is actively breaking company policy such as routinely being late to work, further action may need to be taken that can include a formal warning.
-When an employee is repeatedly breaking company rules, it may be a matter a matter of will vs skill.
+When an employee is repeatedly breaking company rules, it may be a matter of will vs skill.

 The will vs skill matrix is a great way of determining whether your employee lacks the skills to excel at their job, or simply lacks the will to do so.
 An employee who lacks the skills can be trained and developed.
 An employee who lacks the will, will not excel in their role as they lack the desire to do so.